SteveJustin1963/tec-MONITOR/README.md

 2. add missing comments into code and explain
 3. add flowcharts
-4. link back to hw/sw z80 design practice, review, improve
+4. link back to hw/sw z80 design practice, review, improve 4a. convert to structured macros
+4b. convert to forth
-5. whats coming next and what has been missed
+5. whats coming next
+5a. what has been missed
 6. why?